yanyi/dotfiles/README.md

 # dotfiles
-These are my dotfiles.
+These are my dotfiles/config files.
 Most of them are inspired by [Mathias Bynens](https://github.com/mathiasbynens/dotfiles)

 ## Installation